• FREE Delivery Mainland UK Exclusions Apply*

 2. Hyundai DHY8000SELR Diesel Generator

-The Hyundai DHY8000SELR Diesel Generator is another generator that’s incredibly well-suited for home use, due to its large 25L fuel tank, boosting the maximum running time up to 25 hours.
+The Hyundai DHY8000SELR Diesel Generator is another generator that’s incredibly well-suited for home use, thanks to its large 25L fuel tank, which boosts the maximum running time to 25 hours.

 More benefits include: